jimahlstrom/HL2IOBoard/README.md

 The Pico listens to I2C address 0x1D and you can read and write to registers at this address.
 Writes always send one byte.
 Reads always return four bytes of data.
 A read from a register returns that register and the next three.
-A read from address zero has been changed.
-To get the data previously returned from address zero, read register four.
 When you write code, please use the register names shown.
 The names are also in i2c_registers.h.

 ### Table of I2C Registers